 Just tracking the amount of time you spend on tasks may not be enough to ensure your project’s success.
 Check out the post below to discover why project time management is so important and how you could improve it:

-Whether you need a performance report or an insight into task completion, reporting features in PM tools should help you keep track of your project’s success with ease.
+Whether you need a performance report or an insight into task completion, reporting features are the way to go.

-Much like ClickUp, Asana also relies on its dashboard hub for reporting — a feature available on paid plans only.
+Asana relies on its dashboard hub for reporting — a feature available on paid plans only.
 With Universal Reporting, you can:

 - Receive reports from your teams and departments,